Scalable symmetric Tucker tensor decomposition

 \subsection{Related works}

-Due to the NP-hard nature of tensor decompositions \cite{HL13}, an approximate symmetric Tucker decomposition is often computed by higher-order eigenvector decomposition (HOEVD) \cite{LMV001}.
-It is the eigendecomposition of the flattened tensor and can be viewed as the symmetric version of higher-order singular value decomposition (HOSVD) \cite{LMV002} and sequentially truncated HOSVD \cite{VVM12}.
-Despite their popularity, HOSVD-based approaches offer no guarantee of returning critical points for the problem.
-Recently, randomized projection methods have been applied to accelerate the procedure, see \cite{MB18,SGLTU20,MSK20,CWY20,randhosvd21} for state-of-the-art implementations of HOSVD.
-But these methods may not be a good fit for the symmetric setting.
-Also, they take the full tensor as input.
+Due to the NP-hard nature of tensor decompositions \cite{HL13}, an approximate symmetric Tucker decomposition is computed by higher-order eigenvector decomposition (HOEVD) \cite{LMV001}.
+It is the eigendecomposition of the flattened tensor.
+It can be viewed as the symmetric version of higher-order singular value decomposition (HOSVD) \cite{LMV002} and efficient variants \cite{VVM12,MB18,SGLTU20,MSK20,CWY20,randhosvd21}.
+Despite their popularity, HOEVD offers no guarantee of returning the exact critical points for the problem.

-We instead turn to iterative search methods to try to achieve the best possible solution, using HOEVD as an initialization.
-For Tucker decomposition, Newton \cite{ES09,ILAH09}, quasi-Newton \cite{SL10} and trust-region \cite{IAHL11} methods have been considered.
-These second-order optimization approaches rely on sophisticated updates on manifolds, based on Riemannian gradient and Hessian computations.
-Higher-order orthogonal iterations (HOOI) \cite{LMV003}, Jacobi rotations \cite{IAV13, LUC18} and the power method \cite{R13} have been proposed for symmetric tensors.
-Among these, the power method does not always converge, as shown in numerical examples of \cite[Section 6]{R13}.
+We instead turn to iterative search methods to achieve the best possible solution, using HOEVD as an initialization.
+Newton \cite{ES09,ILAH09}, quasi-Newton \cite{SL10} and trust-region \cite{IAHL11} methods have been considered for general Tucker decomposition.
+These second-order optimizations rely on Riemannian Hessian updates on a the manifold of orthonormal matrices.
+For symmetric tensors, higher-order orthogonal iterations (HOOI) \cite{LMV003}, Jacobi rotations \cite{IAV13, LUC18} and power method \cite{R13} were proposed.
 Regalia briefly mentions a shifted variant of the power method in \cite{R13}, which is akin to a gradient descent method, although strong convergence analysis is omitted in the work.

-Regarding the decomposition of sample moment tensors \eqref{eqn: sample moment}, streaming and implicit techniques can be applied to address the computational burden in the data-rich and high-dimensional regime.
-For covariance matrices which are centered second-order moments, the streaming PCA scheme a.k.a.
-Oja's method \cite{O82}, and its adaptations \cite{MCJ13,YHW18,HW19}, have been thoroughly studied.
-Recently, a similar strategy is applied to optimization with higher-order moment tensors for the task of learning Gaussian mixture models, see the works \cite{SK20,PKK22}.
-The common ideas with the present work are that we pass over only a subset of samples at a time and drive the optimization without forming gigantic moment tensors.
+Our work is primarily motivated by moment tensor decompositions, which are fundamental objects in statistics and other disciplines.
+Neither the existing HOEVD nor iterative algorithms for Symmetric Tucker take advantage of the sample moment tensor structure \eqref{eqn: sample moment}.
+We show that streaming and implicit techniques can be applied to address the computational burden in the data-rich and high-dimensional regime.
+For covariance matrices which are centered second-order moments, this is relevant to the streaming PCA scheme, also known as Oja's method \cite{O82}, and its adaptations \cite{MCJ13,YHW18,HW19}.